GerritCodeReview/plugins_project-group-structure/src/main/resources/Documentation/build.md

   bazel-genfiles/plugins/@PLUGIN@/@PLUGIN@.jar
 ```

-This project can be imported into the Eclipse IDE.
+This project can be imported into the Eclipse IDE:
-Add the plugin name to the `CUSTOM_PLUGINS` set in
+Add the plugin name to the `CUSTOM_PLUGINS` in `tools/bzl/plugins.bzl`, and
-Gerrit core in `tools/bzl/plugins.bzl`, and execute:
+execute:

 ```
   ./tools/eclipse/project.py